kubernetes-retired/service-catalog/docs/walkthrough-1.6.md

 If you haven't, please see the
 [installation instructions for 1.6](./install-1.6.md).__

-# Step 1 - Installing the UPS Broker Server
+# Step 1 - Installing the UPS Service Broker Server

 In order to effectively demonstrate the service catalog, we will require a sample broker server.
 To proceed, we will deploy the [User Provided Service